chet-ag09/dracula/README.md

 uses ncat command to give reverse shell access to the attacker once the client opens the batch file.

 # How to Use
+1. Install nmap (on linux systems)

+        sudo apt install nmap

-1. Run the dracula.py file and enter the required info
+2. Run the dracula.py file and enter the required info
-2. A batch file is generated
+3. A batch file is generated

 ### **Attacker's Side**